 Regular Kickboxing vs. Muay Thai Gear

 Another thing you may want to know about is the difference between regular kickboxing and Muay Thai.
-For some people, these two are one and the same.
+For some people, these two are the same.
 While it is true that they are similar, they have some significant differences.

 For one, Muay Thai has been around for several thousands of years, and soldiers originally used this sport.
 The modern sport that we have today was developed back in the 1800s.

 Meanwhile, regular kickboxing or the one that people call North American kickboxing was derived from Muay Thai as well as other fighting styles and started back in the 60s.
-The main difference lies in Muay Thai giving the fighters more freedom to use whichever technique they are comfortable to use.
+The main difference lies in Muay Thai, giving the fighters more freedom to use whichever technique they are comfortable to use.